Before reaching out to me, please take a moment to see if your question is addressed below. You may reach me at:

 I often receive requests from prospective Ph.D. applicants who would like to talk about my research and work style.
 I decided to refrain from having these personal conversations in advance of reading all applications, because I do not wish to favor students who received advice about how to connect with prospective advisors or who have connections to me through my current colleagues.
 Before we make final admissions decisions in our department, we invite our top candidates to visit the campus and have one-on-one discussions with their desired mentors, graduate students, and researchers in the department.
 I view this as the time when the candidates and prospective mentors can have these types of conversations, to figure out whether Baruch would be a good fit.
 (Thank you to Elizabeth Levy Paluck for this perspective and language.)

+You are welcome to reach out to my current advisees.
 Please also see below for additional resources that may help you make your decision, prior to prospective students’ days.